hjdhjd/homebridge-myq/README.md

 }]
 ```

+### Feature Options
+Feature options allow you to enable or disable certain features in this plugin.

+The `options` setting is an array of strings used to customize feature options.
+Available options:

+* <CODE>Hide.<I>serialnumber</I> - hide the opener or gateway identified by `serialnumber` from HomeKit.
+* <CODE>Show.<I>serialnumber</I> - show the opener or gateway identified by `serialnumber` from HomeKit.

+The plugin will log all devices it encounters and knows about, and you can use that to guide what you'd like to hide or show.

+Before using this feature, you should understand how gateways and openers work in myQ.
+Gateways are the devices in your home that actually communicate your status to myQ.
+Openers are attached to gateways.
+A typical home will have a single gateway and one, or more, openers.
+If you choose to hide a gateway, you will also hide all the openers associated with that gateway.

+If you've hidden a gateway, and all it's openers with it, you can selectively enable a single opener associated with that gateway by explicitly setting a `Show.` feature option.
+This should give you a lot of richness in how you enable or disable devices for HomeKit use.

+These logic behind these options works like this:

+* Show any opener we've explicitly said to show.
+* Show any gateway we've explicitly said to show.
+* Hide any opener we've explicitly hidden.
+* Hide any gateway we've explicitly hidden.

 ### Advanced Configuration (Optional)
 This step is not required.
 The defaults should work well for almost everyone.
 ```